Cameron's voting record and austerity decisions shows that he is lacking integrity on gay issues

 Cuts to mental health services also impact the LGBT disproportionately hard.
 Lesbian, gay and bisexual people are more likely to suffer from mental illness, while research suggests that 48 per cent of trans people under the age of 26 have attempted suicide.
 Despite this, adolescent mental health services have felt harsh cuts within recent years, much to the concern of clinicians and campaigners alike.

 In light of this evidence, it’s clear that David Cameron is not the progressive prime minister of LGBT equality that his supporters would like to make him out to be.
 He’s a shrewd politician whose noncommittal approach on gay marriage allowed him to ride a wave of popular support for LGBT equality, rather than leading the campaign.
 Meanwhile, his austerity measures involve withdrawing welfare provision from some of society’s most vulnerable LGBT individuals.
-Ivan Massow was wrong – there’s plenty of reasons why gay men don’t vote Tory.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Ivan Massow was wrong – there’s plenty of reasons why gay men don’t vote Tory.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.